-Mitigation: The proposed route options traverse extensive areas of land which contain numerous large and small mammal species.
-Most of these, including almost all of the SCC species listed above will tend to avoid areas disturbed during the construction phase.
-However, there is the possibility that other smaller and more fossorial mammal SCC species such as the Fynbos Golden Mole (Amblysomus corriae) and Duthie's Golden Mole (Chlorotalpa duthieae) may be unearthed during construction.
+There is also the possibility that other SCC species such as the Fynbos Golden Mole (Amblysomus corriae) and Duthie's Golden Mole (Chlorotalpa duthieae) may be unearthed during construction.
 In this event all construction staff should be educated with regard to mammal conservation to ensure they are not killed and any mammals encountered should be allowed to move away from the area or carefully moved to an area outside of the project activities.